Natetgmaxwell/ntgm/src/site/notes/Spaces/My Newsletter/Developing Wisdom, Ancient Egypt & Physical Benchmarks.md

 This shows how acknowledging our [[Cards/Ignorance\|Ignorance]] is a strength in which we are always open to learning more and being proven wrong, constantly building our knowledge and Wisdom.
 Your knowledge can be leveraged in decision-making, and the more 'data' you have to draw upon, the more justified and accurate your decision will be.

-The process of extracting newfound Wisdom from knowledge, information and, in the most basic sense, data can be seen in DIKW Pyramid (seen below).
+The process of extracting newfound Wisdom from knowledge, information and, in the most basic sense, data can be seen in [[Cards/DIKW Pyramid\|DIKW Pyramid]] (seen below).

 [